GaiBrutman/adhook/README.md

 # ad-hook

-ad-hook is am advanced, cross-architecture hooking framework, for you and your family.
+ad-hook is an advanced, cross-architecture hooking framework, for you and your family.

 ## Features

 ### Multiple handlers per hook

-Multiple handlers can subscribe to a single hook, than be called sequentialy.
+Multiple handlers can subscribe to a single hook, than be called sequentially.
 Each handler can either yield, or continue to the next handle via `call_next()`

 ### Implementation independent functionality